Discrete hyperbolic curvature flow in the plane

 then the curves $(\Gamma(t))_{t \in [0,T]}$ evolve according to \eqref{eq:GurtinGamma} with $\alpha=1$.
-In the above, $x_0 : I \to \bR^2$ and $\mathcal{V}_0 : I \to \bR$ are given initial data.
+In the above, $x_0 : I \to \bR^2$ is a parameterization of the given initial curve $\Gamma_0$ and $\mathcal{V}_0 =\mathcal{V}_{\Gamma,0} \circ x_0$ is induced by the given initial normal velocity $\mathcal{V}_{\Gamma,0}$.
 The introduction of the second term on the right hand side of \eqref{eq:abxttxss} has the effect that the parameterization $x$ is normal, i.e.\ it satisfies $x_t \cdot \tau =0$, see also Lemma~\ref{lem:normalflow}.
 The system \eqref{eq:hcsf} in the case $\beta=0$ has been studied in \cite{KongLW09,KongW09}, see also \cite{HeHX17}.
 In particular, it is shown in \cite{KongLW09} that if $\Gamma(0)$ is strictly convex, and if the initial velocity $\mathcal V_0 \nu(\cdot,0)$ does not point outwards anywhere on $\Gamma(0)$, then the solution to \eqref{eq:hcsf} exists on a finite time interval $[0,T_{\max})$ and the curves $\Gamma(t)$ remain strictly convex.
 Furthermore, as $t \rightarrow T_{\max}$, $\Gamma(t)$ either shrinks to a point or converges to a convex curve with discontinuous curvature.